Pop music in Ukraine: 2000s

-Ukrainian pop and folk music arose with the international popularity of groups like Vopli Vidoplyasova, Viy, Okean Elzy, and so on.
+Ukrainian pop and folk music rose in popularity around the world with groups like Vopli Vidoplyasova, Viy and Okean Elzy.

 The group Kazaky became one of Ukraine's first outfits to achieve a degree of international recognition only weeks after its constitution in 2010 by relying on the impact of its video through the internet.

 2010s

 Despite the deteriorated relations between Ukraine and Russia in 2016, new Ukrainian bands achieved Russian charts success.
 The wave of Ukrainian artists making Russian chart success has been labeled "UkrPop".
 Since the 2014 Russian annexation of Crimea, Okean Elzy and BoomBox stopped performing in Russia, but they were one of the few Ukrainian artists to do so.
-Most tried to avoid making political statements and continue to perform in Russia.
+Most tried to avoid making political statements and continued to perform in Russia.
 Ukrainian artists and bands with rising success in the 2010s include Maruv, Kazka and The Hardkiss.

-In 2016, Ukraine won the Eurovision Song Contest for the second time, this time with Jamala with the song 1944, which was partly sung in Crimean Tatar.
+In 2016, Ukraine won the Eurovision Song Contest for the second time, this time with Jamala's song 1944, which was partly sung in Crimean Tatar.

 On 8 November 2018, a law came into force that mandated Ukrainian radio stations to broadcast no less than 35% of songs in Ukrainian.
-If it plays 60% of its songs in the official languages of the European Union, then 25% is the minimum.
+If 60% of songs are played in the official languages of the European Union, then 25% is the minimum.

 Styles

-Russia pop music in Ukraine
+Russian pop music in Ukraine

-Russian pop (Русская попса, Russkaya popsa; Русская эстрада, Russkaya estrada) is arguably the leading music style in Ukraine, post-Soviet countries and Russian diaspora.
+Russian pop (Русская попса, Russkaya popsa; Русская эстрада, Russkaya estrada) has arguably been the leading music style in Ukraine, post-Soviet countries and Russian diaspora.
 Ukraine has the biggest Russian diaspora (see Russians in Ukraine).
 In the Soviet Union, Ukraine used to produce up to half of all Russian speaking pop singers in the World.
 Among the biggest music promoters in Ukraine is Filip Kirkorov and Arkadiy Ukupnik.

 Many singers in Ukraine sing in both Russian and Ukrainian languages.